Advanced RISC Computing (ARC) paths are important when booting ntldr based Windows operating systems like Windows XP.

 - partition(n) - n is counted the same way as for IDE disks.

 When dual booting more than one Windows version and there is more than one disk attached to the computer system it is not very easy to calculate the ARC path for a particular partition especially when there is a mixture of IDE and SCSI disks.
+Also extended and logical partitions are counted with different priority which poses sometimes problems when establishing the correct ARC path.

 The system tool ArcPaths comes handy in this situation.